shader-slang/slangpy/README.md

 - out: writes back result (as you'd expect) - would fail to write to broadcast value
 - inout: again, as you'd expect

 We have discussed whether function return values should actually be forbidden, with results _only_ returnable via an `out` parameter.
-This has considerable benefits both in terms of matching PyTorch auto diff, and reducing ambiguities in how values should be returned in more complex batching situations.
+This has considerable benefits both in terms of matching the PyTorch auto diff style, and reducing ambiguities in how values should be returned in more complex batching situations.
 That said, in many cases this is an unnecesary restriction and would be nice to avoid.

 ## More complex batching